-As an organization design guy, its the second element – structure – that I find particularly interesting.
+As an organization design guy, it’s the second element – structure – that I find particularly interesting.
 Structure speaks to the ‘interact and coordinate actions’ part of the definition.
 It helps us understand how the organization functions – how the people connect with each other.
 By definition all organizations MUST have structure.
 Without structure there is chaos.

 So what is organizational structure?
 And how is it achieved?